MustansirZia/institutions-api/README.md

 https://apis.musalleen.com

 These should essentially be stateless and quick to cold start.
-This ensures they can be used in serverless or faaS enviroments such as AWS Lambda.
+This ensures they can be scaled infinitely and used in serverless or faaS enviroments such as AWS Lambda.
 The APIs are RESTful and are exposed via a single lambda function.

 The APIs are written in [Golang (1.12)](https://golang.org/) and [fasthttp](https://github.com/valyala/fasthttp) as a [GO module](https://blog.golang.org/using-go-modules).